bictorv/tops20-chaos/README.md

 ## Installation

 Begin by installing a Panda system and get Internet working on it.
+For this, you probably need to be running on a KL (emulator).
+The Chaosnet code has only been tried on a KL.

 Then restore the tape file `chaos.tpr` using `DUMPER`.